 - Psychiatric Technicians1

-In addition, RN and PN applicants are required to provide fingerprints through approved vendor IdentoGO Fingerprint Services and submit to a background check.
-(See the background check instructions here.)
+In addition, you are required to provide fingerprints through approved vendor IdentoGO Fingerprint Services and submit to a background check.

-Note that having an arrest or conviction does not automatically disqualify an applicant from obtaining a nursing license.
+Note that having an arrest or conviction does not automatically disqualify you from obtaining a nursing license.
 Instead, the Nursing Board will consider the “facts surrounding the criminal conduct” in deciding whether to grant a license.

-However, the Nursing Board can automatically disqualify nursing applicants for not including their criminal history in their application.2 Applicants who have had their records sealed or expunged should seek legal advice regarding whether they should include that information in the application.
-(Learn more about Colorado record seals and Colorado record expungements.)
+However, the Nursing Board can automatically disqualify you for not including your criminal history in your application.2 If you have had your records sealed or expunged, seek legal advice regarding whether you should include that information in the application.

 3. Discipline for nurses following a criminal conviction in Colorado